RESEARCH STARTER

 DEFINITION: A hot flash is an intense feeling of warmth that floods the body, causing extreme perspiration.

-Etiology and the disease process: Hot flashes tend to occur when ovaries malfunction, become diseased, die, or are surgically removed.
+Etiology and the disease process: Hot flashes tend to occur when the ovaries malfunction, become diseased, die, or are surgically removed.
 They often occur when the levels of estrogen, progesterone, or testosterone fluctuate greatly.
 The follicle-stimulating hormone (FSH) secreted by the pituitary gland may also cause dilation of blood vessels, triggering hot flashes or night sweats.

 Incidence: Approximately 80 percent of women who pass through menopause experience hot flashes or night sweats, as reported by the National Center for Biotechnology Information (NCBI) in 2019.
 Also, according to NCBI, in 2024, between 70 and 80 percent of prostate cancer patients undergoing hormone treatments experience hot flashes.
-These were most commonly seen as side effects from androgen deprivation therapy.
-Women who have had hysterectomy and/or oophorectomy typically experience early onset of menopause as a result of their surgery, and thus often experience hot flashes.
+These were most commonly seen as side effects of androgen deprivation therapy.
+Women who have had a hysterectomy and/or oophorectomy typically experience early onset of menopause as a result of their surgery, and thus often experience hot flashes.

 Symptoms: A hot flash manifests as a quick, tingling sensation, followed by a rush of intense heat, and immediately followed by profuse sweating.
 It typically lasts one to twelve minutes.